ababic/django-cogwheels/docs/source/usage/implementing-a-django-model-setting.rst

 ..
 NOTE::
     Users define overrides using *prefixed* setting names.
-The prefix used in the example above is **YOURAPP_** because of the app name and location of the ``conf`` app, but this will differ for your app.
-To learn more, see :ref:`finding-the-namespace-prefix`.
+The prefix used in the example above is **YOURAPP_** because of where the ``conf`` app is defined in the example, but this will differ for your app.
+For more information see: :ref:`finding-the-namespace-prefix`.

 Retrieving the app setting value